Vera: A General-Purpose Plausibility Estimation Model for Commonsense Statements: Experimental Setup

-We divide our evaluation into two parts: \begin{enumerate} \item \textit{Seen} benchmarks, where the training set of the benchmark is used for model training. \item \textit{Unseen} benchmarks, where the training set of the benchmark is not used for model training.
+\paragraph{Evaluation protocol.} We divide our evaluation into two parts: (1) \textit{Seen} benchmarks, whose training set is used for model training.
+(2) \textit{Unseen} benchmarks, whose training set is not used for model training.
 We futher divide up the unseen benchmarks into \textit{type 1} and \textit{type 2}, where in type 1 benchmarks the task is similar to those in the seen benchmarks, while type 2 benchmarks are a bit further away in terms of the nature of the task.
-Examples of type 2 unseen benchmarks include \ds{HellaSwag} which is contextualized with event descriptions, and \ds{CREAK} which involves reasoning among different entities. \end{enumerate}
+Examples of type 2 unseen benchmarks include \ds{HellaSwag} which is contextualized with event descriptions, and \ds{CREAK} which involves reasoning among different entities.

 Depending on the nature of the evaluation benchmark, we use different metrics to evaluate our model's performance.
-Unless explicitly said otherwise, we report performance on the development set of each benchmark, where the gold labels are generally available to enable easy comparison, and we do not use the development sets of unseen datasets for model selection.
+Unless explicitly said otherwise, we report performance on the development set, where the gold labels are available, and we do not use the development sets of unseen datasets for model selection.
 The overall metric reported over multiple benchmarks is the unweighted average of the metric over all these benchmarks, which accounts for the differently-sized evaluation sets.

-We report accuracy for multiple-choice and balanced boolean benchmarks.
-For those and also for unbalanced boolean benchmarks (e.g., LM-generated knowledge filtering datasets), we report area under the ROC curve (AUROC) and average precision (AP).
+\paragraph{Metrics.} We report accuracy for multiple-choice and balanced boolean benchmarks.
+For those unbalanced boolean benchmarks (e.g., LM-generated knowledge filtering datasets), we report area under the ROC curve (AUROC) and average precision (AP).
 To measure how well the model-predicted scores reflect confidence, we measure the ECE \citep{Naeini2015ObtainingWC} on the boolean benchmarks, following \autoref{eqn:ece}.